 Any stationary objects in the scene will appear sharp, while the moving lights will appear as light trails across the image:

 To create car light trails, find a location with constant traffic.
-You’ll also need to mount your iPhone on a tripod so that you can keep your camera perfectly still during the long exposure.
+You’ll also need an iPhone tripod and iPhone tripod mount so that you can keep your camera perfectly still during the long exposure.

 Set up your tripod and aim your iPhone so that you can see the car headlights, taillights or both.
 When shooting the photo below, I used a MeFOTO BackPacker Air tripod.
 It’s very lightweight and portable, and works for both iPhones and heavier cameras: